 What is generational wealth, exactly?

 Generational wealth refers to assets or other financial resources passed down through a family over generations.
 It includes things like cash, stock market investments, real estate, businesses or other items with monetary value.
-By passing wealth to your children, grandchildren and beyond, you could provide your descendants with a financial foundation that allows them to focus on continuing to build their own wealth.
+By passing wealth to your children, grandchildren and beyond, you could provide your descendants with a financial foundation that alleviates some financial pressures and allows them to focus on continuing to build their own wealth.